MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceShellScriptGroupAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementScriptGroupAssignment>`: Contains properties used to assign a device management script to a group.
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementScriptGroupAssignment>`: Contains properties used to assign a device management script to a group.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[TargetGroupId <String>]`: The Id of the Azure Active Directory group we are targeting the script to.

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema